Paper Tiger (1975 film): Plot summary

-Walter Bradbury (David Niven) is an apparently well-educated, decorated ex-military Englishman.
+Walter Bradbury is an apparently well-educated, decorated ex-military Englishman.
 He informs strangers he is the son of a viscount, a Member of Parliament, and a nephew of a general, and walks with a limp and cane which he says is due to crashing in the Le Mans 24-hour race.

-A Japanese ambassador to a fictional Asian country ("Kulagong") is attracted to Bradbury's claims of receiving the Military Cross (MC) twice and the Croix de Guerre once during the Second World War and hires Bradbury to tutor to his son, Koichi (played by Kazuhito Ando).
+Japanese Ambassador Kagoyama to a fictional Asian country ("Kulagong") is attracted to Bradbury's claims of receiving the Military Cross (MC) twice and the Croix de Guerre once during the Second World War and hires Bradbury to tutor to his son, Koichi.

-Despite Ambassador Kagoyama's growing skepticism, Bradbury becomes a trusted companion to the impressionable Koichi.
+Despite Kagoyama's growing skepticism, Bradbury becomes a trusted companion to the impressionable Koichi.
 Embellished stories concerning his wartime service dominate the relationship of Bradbury and Koichi, including references to multiple regiments of the British Army, not all of which are real, such as the "Brigade of Guards", the Parachute Battalion and "Parachute Commandos".
 Bradbury describes to Koichi how he single-handedly stormed a German position in France in 1944, how he escaped repeatedly from later German internment, and after the war used his cape to help Queen Elizabeth II cross a puddle, a corruption of the Walter Raleigh aid to Queen Elizabeth in the 16th century.
 The impressionable Koichi is eager to build on Bradbury's stories.

-But some painful truths are revealed after Bradbury and the boy are kidnapped by political terrorists.
-The Ambassador is forced by the host country to deny the kidnapper's demands, which aim to exchange 65 political prisoners for the lives of Koichi and Bradbury.
+But some painful truths are revealed after Bradbury and Koichi are kidnapped by political terrorists.
+Kagoyama is forced by the host country to deny the kidnappers' demands, which aim to exchange 65 political prisoners for the lives of Koichi and Bradbury.
 While imprisoned, an ailing Bradbury reveals to Koichi that his limp is due to polio rather than to wartime service, but nevertheless the two contrive an escape from their hillside prison.
 Despite Bradbury's frailty, bringing his military record into ever more dubious focus, the capabilities of the terrorists prove insufficient in contrast to the ingenuity of Koichi and Bradbury.

-They blacken their faces (but not their clothes) and escape during the night, stealing a car which Bradbury drives recklessly down the zig zag mountain road until they crash.
-Still pursued by the terrorists a helicopter is sent in to rescue them.
+Bradbury and Koichi blacken their faces (but not their clothes) and escape during the night, stealing a car which Bradbury drives recklessly down the zig zag mountain road until they crash.
+Still pursued by the terrorists, a helicopter is sent in to rescue them.

-After their escape, the film culminates with Bradbury's confession to Ambassador Kagoyama that he was a country schoolmaster during the war.
+After their escape, the film culminates with Bradbury's confession to Kagoyama that he was a country schoolmaster during the war.
 Forgiven for this deception, Koichi is delighted to learn Bradbury will continue as his tutor.